Unrelenting/PDF-Classifier/README.md

 employees to classify and file these PDFs.
-This essentially costs businesses a lot of money because employees need to spend time sorting and filing these PDFs instead of completing other tasks essential to the business, so my goal was to create a classifier that could address this issue and ultimately save both employees time and the business money.
-This pipeline contains scripts to decrypt these PDFs to allow for text extraction, extract and analyze the text, and then predict their classification based on various models.
+This essentially costs businesses a lot of money because employees need to spend time sorting and filing these PDFs instead of completing other tasks essential to the business, so my goal was to create a classifier that could address this issue and ultimately save employees time and businesses money.
+This pipeline contains scripts to decrypt these PDFs to allow for text extraction, extract and analyze the text, and then predict their classification based on various NLP models.

 # Prerequisites